mkarneim/pojobuilder/README.md

 Do the following to enable PojoBuilder for your Eclipse project:

-* Place the PojoBuilder library and the dependencies (e.g. `pojobuilder-*-jar-with-dependencies.jar`) into your project library directory
+* Place the PojoBuilder library and the dependencies (e.g. `pojobuilder-3.2.0-annotations.jar`) into your project library directory
 * Open your project's properties dialog
 * Navigate to "Java Build Path" tree node
 * Open the "Libraries" tab